-This course focuses on the competitive strategy of the firm, examining issues central to its long- and shortterm competitive position.
-Students act in the roles of key decision-makers or their advisors and solve problems related to the development or maintenance of the competitive advantage of the firm in a given market.
-The first module of the course develops frameworks that are useful in analyzing a firm's competitive positioning in the context of its environment.
-Next, we focus on the development of firm-specific capabilities that contribute to competitive advantage.
-We then address the economic logic and administrative challenges associated with diversification choices about horizontal and vertical integration.
+This course focuses on the competitive strategy of the firm, examining issues central to its long- and short-term competitive position.
+Students act in the roles of key decision-makers or their advisors and solve problems related to the development or maintenance of the competitive advantage of the firm.
+The first module of the course develops frameworks that are useful in analyzing industries and competitive dynamics.
+Next, we focus on competitive advantage and competitive positioning.
+We then address the economic logic and challenges associated with choices about horizontal and vertical integration.

-The goal of the course is for you to develop an analytic tool kit for understanding strategic issues and to enrich your appreciation for the thought processes essential to incisive strategic analysis.
+The goal of the course is to develop an analytic tool kit for understanding strategic issues and to engage in the thought processes essential to incisive strategic analysis.
 We also expect that you will think critically about the tools, understand their strengths and limitations and evaluate the consequences of their use.